navis-org/navis/docs/api.md

 {{ navis }} comes with a simple network traversal model (used in [Schlegel, Bates et al., 2021](https://elifesciences.org/articles/66018)).

+`BayesianTraversalModel` is a fast, deterministic approximation of the Monte-Carlo `TraversalModel`.
+It is exact for tree-like graphs and single points of reconvergence (e.g. diamonds) but still assumes a node's parents are traversed independently; use `TraversalModel` as ground truth when a node's parents share correlated upstream ancestry.

 _Not imported at top level!
 Must be imported explicitly:_

 ``` python